 The MPN is your contract with the U.S. Department of Education.
 By signing the MPN, you promise to repay your student loans.
 The MPN is good for up to 10 years and you may receive additional loans using the same MPN.

-All students who are first-year borrowers with the Federal Direct Loan Program must complete entrance counseling.
+All students who are first-time borrowers with the Federal Direct Loan Program must complete entrance counseling.
 Entrance counseling can be completed online.
 Entrance counseling must be completed before the Financial Aid Office will certify your student loan.

 Repaying your Student Loans